 Instructions

-- Let sit for 10 minutes before slicing and serving.
+- Allow to sit for 10-20 minutes to settle before slicing and serving.
+If desired, sprinkle with a little chopped parsley.

 Nita Ristić